1.5 km South of Porto Cristo, East coast.

 |archaeological excavation revealed arabic caramics (3000 years old), Bronze Age, Punic, and Roman remains.

-The Coves del Drac in Catalan, Cuevas del Drach in Spanish (Castilian), or Dragons Cave in English, is the most famous and best visited cave on Mallorca.
+The Coves del Drac in Catalan, Cuevas del Drach in Spanish (Castilian), or Dragons Cave in English, is the most famous and most visited cave on Mallorca.
 The reasons are probably its outstanding features, like the wealth of speleothems and the impressive underground lake.
 Or its the long history as a show cave.
 It may also be a result of very good marketing and millions of leaflets which can be found in each venue on the island.
 But the cave is actually worth a visit.
-There are numerous stalactites and stalamites of pure white colour.
+There are numerous stalactites and stalagmites of pure white colour.
 At some parts of the ceiling, the stalactites are covered by helictites, on others there are fragile soda straws.
 And there is of course the lake.

 The tour starts with a walk through a lush green park landscape with an impressive overhanging limestone cliff.
 The limestone is riddled with small caves and crevices, and at the foot of the cliff is the entrance to the show cave.
 The cave visits are scheduled hourly, visitors walk on their own into the cave.
 The visitors must walk at a steady pace to reach the Lago Martel in time.
 The chamber of the lake is equipped with seats for about 1,000 visitors, who listen here to a 10 minutes long concert with classical music.
 The concert is held by musicians on three boats, who glide silently into the lake to play their lake concert.
 They play Alborada qualleqa by Caballero, Plaisir d'amour by Martini, Tristesse, study 3 opus 10, by Frederik Chopin, and Barcarola from Hoffman's Tales by Jaques Offenbach.
 The music is available on CD.